 Essentially it all breaks into three emissions scopes which are standard for classifying the layers of a company’s emissions.
 Rather than explain scope 1, 2, and 3 emissions in this post, check out this emissions scopes explainer to learn more.

-Before setting a goal towards carbon reduction or carbon neutrality, an entity must first identify where their emissions come from—scope 1, 2, or 3—and measure or benchmark current emissions levels (also something Sustain.Life helps with).
+Before setting a goal towards carbon emissions reduction or carbon neutrality, an entity must first identify where their emissions come from—scope 1, 2, or 3—and measure or benchmark current emissions levels (also something Sustain.Life helps with).

 What’s beyond carbon neutral?

-By 2030, IKEA plans to do so by shifting to renewable energy and supporting sustainable forestry and agricultural practices.
+By 2030, IKEA plans to do so by shifting to renewable energy sources and supporting sustainable forestry and agricultural practices.
 Its plan will both eliminate emissions from its value chain and absorb existing carbon from the atmosphere.
 Google made a recent marketing splash around its commitment to be carbon-free by 2030.
 Microsoft pledged to be carbon negative by 2030 but has gone one step further—by 2050, it plans to remove all the carbon it has emitted since its founding in 1975.